-A dental extraction, commonly known as getting a tooth pulled, is one of the most common procedures performed at a dentist’s office.
-While your dentist will first make efforts to treat your condition and save the tooth, this is not always possible.
+A dental extraction, commonly known as getting a tooth pulled or a tooth extraction, is one of the most common procedures performed at a dentist’s office.
+Dr. Kevin Priest and our dentists will first make efforts to treat your condition and save your tooth, but this is not always possible.
 Dental extractions are often performed to relieve a broken tooth, significant tooth decay or to remove wisdom teeth that cause overcrowding in the mouth.

-Once your dentist has decided that dental extraction is necessary, he/she will perform an X-ray examination in order to further evaluate the tooth.
+Once our dentists have decided that tooth extraction is necessary, they will perform an X-ray examination in order to further evaluate the tooth.
 The extraction procedure is performed under local anesthesia to minimize discomfort and involves rocking the tooth back and forth to ease it out of its socket for simple removal.
 Stubborn teeth may need to be removed in sections.